aguang/slurm/README.md

 sbatch my_script.sh
 ````

 Bash scripts are (Borne Again) shell scripts.
-They are lists of instructions which are _exectuted_ when you run the script like so:
+They are lists of instructions which are _executed_ when you run the script like so:

 ````
 bash my_bash_script.sh